How Those Memes You Just Posted Could Soon Cost You $30,000

 Enter the trolls

 “The copyright troll’s job is really simple,” Ernesto Falcon, the Electronic Frontier Foundation’s Senior Legislative Counsel, wrote in an email to Gizmodo.
 “Get anyone who is a rightsholder (which is anyone who made a photo, a meme, a writing, a sound recording, a video, or any fixed work) and have them assign you the right to sue on your behalf in exchange for money.
 Then cast a wide net on claims on anyone who touched that rightsholder’s copyright (retweeting, resharing, reposting) and hope you catch bait of an unsuspecting American who missed their notice from the Copyright Board.”
-(The Act states that respondents will be “properly served” with the notice but that process could go awry in any of a number of scenarios--especially while the process is still new and the public’s unaware of it.)
+(The Act states that respondents will be “properly served” with the notice but that process could go awry in any of a number of scenarios—especially while the process is still new and the public’s unaware of it.)

 Meredith Rose, Policy Counsel for the open internet advocacy group Public Knowledge, supposes that a serial copyright infringer would know to opt-out, hedging their bets that the person filing the complaint lacks the resources to file a federal suit.